vasanthpai/leetcode_top_solutions/NOTES.md

 ---

+### ✅ 17.
+Letter Combinations of a Phone Number
+- Given a string of digits from 2 to 9, return all possible letter combinations that the number could represent using the standard phone keypad.

+- Use a **digit-to-letter map** to look up letters for each digit.

+- Apply **backtracking** to build all possible combinations:
+  - Start from index 0 and an empty `path`.
+  - For each digit, try every corresponding letter.
+  - Add the letter to the current path and recurse to the next digit.
+  - Once the path length equals the number of digits, join and store it.
+  - Backtrack by removing the last letter to explore other paths.

+- Base Case:
+  - If `index === digits.length`, a complete combination is found.

+- Edge Case:
+  - If the input is an empty string, return an empty array (`[]`).

+---

 ## ✅ Tips for Review
 - Review this file daily or weekly to build intuition.
 - Try recalling code in your mind using these logic cues.